 1. British Raj

-While British raj did harm India [economically], the reason that Indian handicrafts lost to machine driven goods is also significant.
+While British Raj did harm India [economically], the reason that Indian handicrafts lost to machine-driven goods is also significant.

 2. License Raj

-State-controlled planning of 1950’s
+State-controlled planning of the 1950s

 Unfortunately, many of the Indian bureaucrats trained in these nations forgot that India needed wealth creation first.

-Note: John Rawls showed that it is possible for a group to agree to different outcomes provided everyone of them is better off by accepting the outcome (market-based liberal democracy) which convinces the author that inequality can sometimes be acceptable.
+Note: John Rawls showed that it is possible for a group to agree to different outcomes provided every one of them is better off by accepting the outcome (market-based liberal democracy) which convinces the author that inequality can sometimes be acceptable.